pbootly/SHADE/README.md

 ## Usage:

+### Overview of Commands

+- **Start the server**: Start the SHADE server for testing or production.
+- **Generate client keypair**: Generate a private and public keypair for registering.
+- **Register a keypair**: Register a generated keypair into the SHADE system.
+- **Register a keypair with expiration**: Register a keypair with an expiration date.
+- **List registered certificates**: List all registered certificates.
+- **Revoke a certificate**: Revoke a certificate by specifying its ID.
+- **Validate the configuration**: Validate the SHADE configuration file.

 ### Start the server

 By default, the `shade server` command is for testing purposes only.
 It binds to `127.0.0.1` and uses the default configuration.
 For production, specify a configuration file with the `-c` flag (see examples below).